 In the case of organizations, there’s a lot of focus on filtering inbound connections, but there should also be filtering in outbound connections as well.
 Since the ransomware relies on the instruction given by a remote hacker, blocking the initial outbound attempts to connect to the attacker’s server can stop the ransomware at the initial stages itself.

-If you are an enterprise user, it is advisable to use Comodo Advanced Endpoint Protection (AEP).
-Comodo (AEP) provides complete end-to-end protection across the boundary, internal network, and across endpoints preventing even the most advanced malware, including the ransomware.
+If you are an enterprise user, it is advisable to use Xcitium Advanced Endpoint Protection (AEP).
+Xcitium (AEP) provides complete end-to-end protection across the boundary, internal network, and across endpoints preventing even the most advanced malware, including the ransomware.

 - Endpoint Containment Firewall Web Filtering